Contact the consumer helpline

 An adviser will answer your call as soon as possible, usually within a few minutes.
 Once you're speaking to an adviser your call should take an average of 8 to 10 minutes.

-Use the online form
+Use an online form

 You can also contact the consumer service online.
-There’s a different way of getting in touch depending on whether it’s about:

 - energy - the supply of gas or electricity